-What is a RevOps process automation platform, and why do you need one?
+What is a RevOps automation platform, and why do you need one?

 In recent years, RevTech stacks have become increasingly complex, with more applications connected by APIs and more data being pushed among those different applications.
 The downside of this complexity is that many RevOps teams are experiencing technical debt, greater instability in their tech stack, and increasingly poor data quality as bad data in one system quickly pollutes data across a tech stack.
-RevOps Process Automation Platforms address these issues by cleaning data and automating many different processes from a single platform.
+RevOps marketing and sales automation platforms address these issues by cleaning data and automating many different processes from a single platform.
 The term was originally coined by Kerry Cunningham, Vice President, Principal Analyst at Forrester Research.

 1. Aggregating data from multiple sources

 Pulling data from multiple sources and unifying that data enables companies to gain a cohesive, 360-degree view of their prospects and customers.
 This often includes data from the following sources:

 - First-party data from sales automation solutions like Salesforce and Microsoft Dynamics, marketing automation solutions like Eloqua, Marketo, Pardot, and Hubspot, enterprise data warehouse solutions like Snowflake, Amazon RedShift, or Cloudera.These systems provide insight into the key interactions between your various marketing campaigns, sales and support teams, website, and the people (records) associated with an Account.
 Companies that offer free trials and freemium solutions also often pull data from these systems because of the rich insights they can provide about buyer intent.

 - Partner (second-party) data, when companies generate revenue through channel partners through deal registration, forecast, and point-of-sale data.

 - Third-party data from vendors that provide demographic, firmographic, technographic, and intent data, including Dun & Bradstreet, Bombora, and others.